malllabiisc/RESIDE/Readme.md

 		and Prayaga, Sai Suman
 		and Bhattacharyya, Chiranjib
 		and Talukdar, Partha",
-  title = 	"RESIDE: Improving Distantly-Supervised Neural Relation Extraction using Side Information", booktitle = 	"Proceedings of the 2018 Conference on Empirical Methods in Natural Language Processing", year = 	"2018", publisher = 	"Association for Computational Linguistics",
+  title = 	"{RESIDE}: Improving Distantly-Supervised Neural Relation Extraction using Side Information", booktitle = 	"Proceedings of the 2018 Conference on Empirical Methods in Natural Language Processing", year = 	"2018", publisher = 	"Association for Computational Linguistics",